thomastoye/reddit-gpg-bot/README.md

 * Links key servers: `gnupg-python` behaves weirdly when requesting keys from keyservers: the first time, it works, the second time not (even after deleting them from the key ring)
 * Only providing a fingerprint

-## Replying to threads

-The bot will respond to threads with a message, encrypted with the public key of the thread starter.

-## Private key warner

 I was surprised to see a few people accidentally posting private keys.
 Since this is very dangerous behaviour, I decided that the bot will warn in those cases.

+### Replying to private messages

+When the bot receives a private message, it will assume it's a GPG encrypted message and try to decrypt it.
+If it's able to decrypt it, it will echo back the decrypted text to confirm.
+If can't decrypt the message, it sends back that it was unable to decrypt, along with the stderr of the GPG command.

 ## Development